plan-be/iode/CONTRIBUTE.md

         "C:/Qt/6.4.2/msvc2019_64/include/QtPrintSupport"
   ],
 ```
-You may have to adapt the path to the Boost and Qt libraries depending on where those libraries are installed on your computer.
+You may have to adapt the path to the Qt libraries depending on where those libraries are installed on your computer.

 2. Update the value of `configurationProvider` and `compilerPath`.
 To find the path to your MSVC compiler, open a
 `Developer Command Prompt` and type: